1. Answers

 In this tutorial, we will create a Deep Learning VM on Google Cloud Platform (GCP) AI Platform.
 This involves setting up necessary resources such as a Google Compute Engine instance and specifying the Deep Learning VM image type.
 We’ll use an AI Platform Deep Learning VM image that comes pre-installed with popular deep learning frameworks like TensorFlow and PyTorch.

-2. Create a VPC network and subnetwork.
+2. Create a VPC Network and Subnetwork:

-3. Define a Google Compute Engine instance using the Deep Learning VM image.
+3. Define the Google Compute Engine Instance:

 Key Points